Faculty Recruiting Support CICS

 Requesting Funding

-Once you have your leadership members in place and have secured a faculty or staff advisor, you may request funding from CICS for your organization’s events, supplies, travel, etc. You must reapply for funding each academic year using the CICS Student Organization Registration/Renewal Form.
+Once you have your leadership members in place and have been assigned a faculty advisor and staff liaison, you may request funding from CICS for your organization’s events, supplies, travel, etc. You must reapply for funding each academic year using the CICS Student Organization Registration/Renewal Form.
 The college has limited funds to provide to student organizations each academic year, so please submit your reasonable requests early.
 Priority funding will be set for requests that are submitted by April 1st at 5 pm each year.

 • If your group will be funded by organizations or departments other than CICS, we can help assist you in transferring the funds from other UMass offices and soliciting gifts from external companies and alumni.
 Please indicate this desire for external funding on your annual student organization registration form.

-• CICS discourages student organizations from soliciting funds from companies and alumni without first speaking with their faculty/staff advisor.
+• CICS discourages student organizations from soliciting funds from companies and alumni without first speaking with their faculty advisor and with the CICS Careers office.

 Planning Your Events and Activities